ActiveLogin/ActiveLogin.Authentication/README.md

 ### How do I use Active Login to get support for BankID or GrandID in Azure AD (Active Directory) B2C?

 Azure AD B2C supports using custom identity providers that supports [Open ID Connect](https://docs.microsoft.com/sv-se/azure/active-directory-b2c/active-directory-b2c-reference-oidc).
-If you deploy Active Login as part of Identity Server (see our samples) you can configure your Azure AD B2C to federate to that instance and by doing so get BankID and/or GrandID support.
+If you deploy Active Login as part of IdentityServer (see our samples) you can configure your Azure AD B2C to federate to that instance and by doing so get BankID and/or GrandID support.

 ![Active Login with Azure AD B2C](https://alresourcesprod.blob.core.windows.net/docsassets/active-login-setup-azuread-b2c.png)